seatable/seatable-scripts/manual/python/dateutils.md

 # DateUtils

-We provide a set of functions for the date operations based on the datetime module of python
+We provide a set of functions for the date operations based on the datetime module of python.
+These functions acts the same as the functions provided by the formula-type column of SeaTable.
+At the same time, if the input time string  params has a timezone info, it will be automatically localized first.

 #### function import